de Sitter Corrections to Gravitational Wave Memory: Gravitational Wave Memory in de Sitter spacetime

 Thus, the leading correction to the asymptotically flat memory arises only from the $\mathcal{O}(\Lambda C^0)$ and $\mathcal{O}(\Lambda C)$ terms.
 Integrating Eq.~\eqref{eq:evolMorderLC22} in $u$ and solving for $\Delta\Phi$, we obtain

-The first bracket in Eq.~\eqref{eq:newdisimplify3} reproduces the asymptotically flat memory.
-The second bracket is the leading de Sitter corrections, containing the angular shift $U^{A\,(0)}$, the Bondi mass $M$, and a divergence of $N_A$.
+The first bracket in Eq.~\eqref{eq:newdisimplify3} contains the asymptotically flat contribution together with de Sitter corrections encoded in the modified integrated energy flux.
+The second bracket contains the remaining leading de Sitter corrections, through terms involving the angular shift $U^{A(0)}$, the Bondi mass $M$, and the divergence $D_A N^A$.
+In particular, the term proportional to $D_A N^A$ depends on the angular-momentum aspect, i.e. on Bondi data that cannot be derived from the shear alone, and is therefore closer in character to the boundary term $\Delta M$ than to the standard nonlinear flux term.

 Setting $\Lambda=0$ recovers the asymptotically flat result Eq.~\eqref{eq:finalelectr_short}.
 We have also computed the corrections up to order $\mathcal{O}(\Lambda C^2)$.
-Since these expressions are rather cumbersome and not essential to reach our conclusions, they are presented separately in \ref{sec:highercorr}.
+Since these expressions are rather cumbersome and not essential to reach our conclusions, their general form is presented separately in \ref{sec:highercorr}.